 3. BORA Portamate Parallel Clamps

-If you frequent big box stores like Lowes you might have seen Bora before.
-And perhaps, like most, question if its a brand you can invest in or is a no-name import.
-Well, if it helps, they date back to 2006 and are part of Affinity Tool Works.
+You might have seen Bora before if you frequent big box stores like Lowes.
+And, like most, question if it’s a brand you can invest in or is a no-name import.
+If it helps, they date back to 2006 and are part of Affinity Tool Works.

-The bottom line: if you’re price comparing these are a solid clamp with all the basic features you’ll find in a Jet or Bessey.
+The bottom line: if you’re price comparing, these are a solid clamp with all the essential features in a Jet or Bessey.
 But for a lower price.

 Pros